tgmarinho/meetapp/README.md

 ## License

-This project could be used for anyone!
+This project could be used by anyone!
 MIT License